radicalbit/NSDb/nsdb-kafka-connect/README.md

 "nsdb.kcql":
 "INSERT INTO bitA SELECT x AS a, y AS value FROM topicA WITHTIMESTAMP z;
  INSERT INTO bitB SELECT x AS a, y AS value, z as c FROM topicB WITHTIMESTAMP sys_time();
- INSERT INTO bitC SELECT d as db, n as namespace, x AS a, y AS value, z as c FROM topicC WITHTIMESTAMP sys_time()" }}' | curl -X POST -d @- http://kafkaconnecthost:8083/connectors --header "content-Type:application/json"
+ INSERT INTO bitC SELECT d as db, n as namespace, x AS a, y AS value, z as b, t as c FROM topicC WITHTIMESTAMP sys_time() WITHTAG(a,b)"
+}}' | curl -X POST -d @- http://kafkaconnecthost:8083/connectors --header "content-Type:application/json"
 ```